MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-management-for-sql-server-r-services.md

 + If you are using SQL Server 2016 R Services, you should continue to install R packages used by the instance using R tools> Be sure to use the R library associated with the instance.

-The following sections provide more detail about how package management is performed using these to options.
+The following sections provide more detail about how package management is performed using these two options.

 ## R package management using T-SQL